 Warning: If you are religious, deeply political, or easily triggered, please don’t read.

-One thing that I have noticed during my time on Earth, are the people that inhabit it(can’t miss them, right?), and how different they are compared to myself.
-Not to say that I’m special, or hold any key or answers to life; I’m just stumbling through aimlessly like the rest of you.
-The thing that bothers me about people, are the ones that are so certain in their aim, agenda, and goals.
+One thing that I have noticed during my time on Earth, are the people that inhabit it(can’t miss them, right?), and how different they are.
+Not to say that I’m special, or hold any key or answers to life.
+I’m just stumbling through aimlessly like the rest of you, but the thing that bothers me about people, are the ones that are so certain in their aim, agenda, and goals.
 The ones that are so certain that they are right, and everyone else is wrong.
 See: Pretty much everyone.

 People, though they often are not fond of being compared to herd animals, they are in fact, herd animals.
 Everyone is simply trying to find their place in the world, not realizing they already have a place, they’re just not content with it.
 Everyone is always looking for something better, which is admirable, we should strive for better things, and a better world to live in, however, large swathes of people already believe they are living in their best reality, and are better than everyone else.

 People flock to groups, and quickly form a pecking order.
 This happens in every aspect of life, whether it’s work, hobbies, or even just groups of people on something as mundane as Facebook.
 People always want to be better than everyone else, even if they have personally done nothing worthwhile to achieve this.
 See: Racism.
 If a group of people form, the ones that look differently than everyone else are singled out as “worse,” meaning that when it’s a large group of white people, and there is a few black people, the black people get the shit end of the stick.
 If there are no black people, fear not!
 Races will hate on whatever the darkest shade is.
 See: India and Asia.